kzl/league-analysis/README.md

 | 23 | EDward Gaming | 1120.1916 | 1179.9334 |
 | 33 | Team SoloMid | 1082.8518 | 1262.7547 |

-Prior to the events of the 2018 World Cup, the model predicted that in a game between France and Croatia, France had a 67.00% chance to win.

 ## Project Overview

 ### Changelog